What is Sales and Operations Planning? An Overview of S&OP Best Practices

-A good and effective Executive S&OP process is one where the person who is managing the business (Senior Executive, CEO, President etc.) is also leading the S&OP process.
-If this isn’t happening, the business needs to figure out why and change.
+At the center of good S&OP is one non-negotiable truth: an effective Executive S&OP process is one where the person who is managing the business (Senior Executive, CEO, President etc.) is also leading the S&OP process.
+If this isn’t happening, the business needs to figure out why and adjust

 S&OP is a management decision making process that provides management the ability to strategically direct their business to achieve a competitive advantage on a continuous basis.

-Without executive engagement you are not unlocking the full potential for Executive S&OP as a decision-making management process.
-The following questions are a quick litmus test for Effective Executive S&OP:
+Without executive engagement, you are not unlocking the full potential for Executive S&OP as a decision-making management process.

 Is your Senior Executive engaged?
 Do they require the monthly Executive S&OP meeting?